EricZinda/Perplexity/Backlog.md

             - This can probably be done later since they will always fail anyway since the fact_check predication is dealing with instances and the group handlers will both fail

-        - Regression:are any dishes vegetarian?->Yes.(there are more)
+        - (fixed) Regression:are any dishes vegetarian?->Yes.(there are more)
             Expected:
             Yes.
             Waiter: What can I get you?

+        - (fixed) Regression: Example34: 'file1.txt' and 'file2.txt' are in a folder together -> Yes, that is true.
+            Expected:
+            Yes, that is true.
+            (there are more)

         - Regression: Example24_reset: regression: copy "\>temp\>59.txt" in "\>documents\ -> '/temp/59.txt' in '/documents' is not in '/documents'
             Expected: